 National CERT of the Republic of Serbia gathers and exchange information about risks in ICT systems.

-Accordingly, users should not report Incidents like damage of PC hardware, additional gear of PCs and Mobile devices, Spam, forgotten Username and/or Password for logging on their Accounts such as Facebook, Instagram, Twitter, Gmail, Yahoo, e-Banking or so.
+Accordingly, users should not report Incidents like damage of PC hardware, additional gear of PCs and Mobile devices, Printer malfunction, Spam, forgotten Username and/or Password for logging on their Accounts such as Facebook, Instagram, Twitter, Gmail, Yahoo, e-Banking or so.